Freya-Hunt/BookCovers/_posts/2021-09-21-typography-what-is-it-and-why-is-it-important.md

 ![](../uploads/typography7.png)

-*Overall, typography can either make or break your book cover, and it’s definitely not something to be forgotten about and thought about last when designing your cover!*
+*Overall, remember that typography can either make or break your book cover, and it’s definitely not something to be forgotten about and thought about last when designing your cover!*

 <!--EndFragment-->